WeiJiuQi/DET-LSH/README.md

 The format of benchmark file is:

 ```
-{The Euclidean distances of exact k-NN points to each query point, arranged in turn}
+{The squared Euclidean distances of exact k-NN points to each query point, arranged in turn}
 ```

 ## Parameters used in Our Paper